mvousden/chagu/README.md

 "Python eh?
 I bet it's really slow!"
 ====================================

-As of 23/04/2016, the test suite creates 25 visualisations, and performs 14 render operations in 1.41 seconds on my 2012 Dell, without compiled Python files.
+As of 23/04/2016, the test suite creates 25 visualisations, and performs 204 (somewhat basic) render operations all in 6.37 seconds on my 2012 Dell, without compiled Python files.
 Not subtracting the time for other testing tasks,

-thats at most 0.1 seconds per render operation.
+thats at most 0.03 seconds per render operation.

 That's pretty fast (though you should thank VTK for that).